 - Re-sculpturing the tooth to provide an ideal fit for the crown.

 - Making an impression of your teeth in order to create a custom-made crown (usually takes two to three weeks).

 - Making a temporary crown out of acrylic resin and fitting it onto the tooth during the interim period when the permanent custom-made crown is being created.

 - Applying the permanent crown (when received from the lab) by removing the temporary crown and fitting the permanent one onto the tooth.

 - After ensuring that the crown has the proper look and fit, the dentist cements it into place.

-This process generally consists of a minimum of two to three visits over a three to four week period.
+This process generally consists of a minimum of two to three visits over a two to three week period.
 Once the procedure is completed, proper dental hygiene, including daily brushing and flossing, is required to maintain healthy, bacteria-free teeth, gums and crowns.
 This helps in the prevention of gum disease.
 Given proper care, your crowns can last a lifetime.